- The average homeowner gained $48,000 in tappable equity in 2021, according to mortgage technology and data provider Black Knight.

-Both are available from lenders including traditional banks, credit unions, and online lenders.
+Both are available from traditional banks, credit unions, and online lenders.
 And both are secured, or guaranteed, by the same asset — your home.
 That means the lender could foreclose on it in the event you do not repay.

 What Is a Home Equity Loan?